pkellz/node-snapchat-marketing/README.md

 });
 ```

-##### You can manually set the refresh token.
-As long as you set the refresh token, the Snap object will automatically handle refreshing access tokens when they expire.
+##### At this point the access token, refresh token, and token expiration are saved in the `snap` instance.
+##### You can also set a refresh token globally to avoid re-requesting credentials when you reset your server.
 ```javascript
 snap.setRefreshToken('<token>');
 ```

 ### Step Three: Make HTTP requests to available resources